Yuxin2112/BayesianFPSM/README.md

 ## Input data

-The raw simulated cancer data and population data, stored in path `Data\Simulated cancer data (raw)` , The path `Data\Simulated cancer data (clean)` contained the clean data which was used in analysis.\\
+The raw simulated cancer data and population data, stored in path `Data\Simulated cancer data (raw)` , The path `Data\Simulated cancer data (clean)` contained the clean data which was used in analysis.\

 The folder `Data\Geographical data` contains SLA information, which used in spatial modelling, and map creation.

 ## Analysis

-- Data preperation: 'popmort_poisson.do'
+### Step 1: Data preperation
+'STATA/popmort_poisson.do' -- fitting possion model to population data, to generate population mortality and survival rate\
+'STATA/adjm.do' -- Create adjacency matrix

 - Fitting flexible parametric model: 'stpm2_winbugs.do'